 Do you play any other games with your dog?
 What are they?

 Petting an animal is extremely relaxing (calming, stress-reducing).
 When you pet an animal, you’re stroking (rubbing, pushing your hand along) its fur.
 In my experience, animals like being pet just as much as humans like doing the petting!

 What kind of pets do you have?
 Tell us a little about them with the pet vocabulary you learned above in the comments below!

 Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and wishes she had a pet!
-It's hard to live in the city, work a full time job, plus write fabulous English blogs and keep a pet happy!!
+It’s hard to live in the city, work a full time job, plus write fabulous English blogs about pet vocabulary and keep a pet happy!!

 Looking for more phrases, ways to use English everyday, or get the conversation started?
 Sign up for our newsletter or check out the website!